searbe/searbe.github.io/sources/posts/self-signing-certificates-with-your-own-ca.md

     $ cat /etc/ssl/serial
     02

-And you'll find an entry for your certificate in the index:
+You'll find an entry for your certificate in the index:

     $ cat /etc/ssl/index.txt
     V	180227092316Z		01	unknown	/C=UK/ST=Some-State/O=Internet Widgits Pty Ltd

-And you can run this to get the certificate bit of your certificate:
+You can grep out the certificate text from the `.pem` file:

     $ grep BEGIN newcert.pem -A 1000
     -----BEGIN CERTIFICATE-----